There is no such thing as a perfect parent. We all develop our own parenting style based on our experiences, values, and the way we were raised.

 Cons

 While there are some strengths, permissive parenting has its downsides, and these are generally due to a lack of boundaries and expectations that our children need to thrive.
-Children with permissive parents find it harder to self-regulate, communicate, and share, which makes it hard for them socially.
-It can also result in delinquency and aggression or acting out.
+Children with permissive parents find it harder to self-regulate, communicate, and share, which can make social interactions more challenging.
+It can also result in delinquency, aggression, or acting out.
 This is because they don’t learn how to manage when things don’t go their way.
-They also tend to experience lower achievement (including education).
+They may also experience lower achievement (including education).
 Because there are no expectations of them, they don’t feel supported to strive for anything.
-Still, because they don’t have structure, they don’t manage their time well and experience difficulties with self-limiting.8,9
+Still, because they don’t have structure, they may struggle with time management and self-control.8,9

 Gentle Parenting vs. Permissive Parenting

+These two styles are often confused, but they differ in important ways.
 On the surface, gentle parenting and permissive parenting can seem quite similar.
 So what is gentle parenting, and why is it sometimes confused with permissive parenting?
-It comes from the level of high responsiveness.
+It stems from a high level of responsiveness.
 Both gentle and permissive parents have a high level of warmth, affection, and compassion for their child(ren) while promoting their independence.
 People often perceive that gentle parenting is devoid of boundaries, but that is where the two styles differ.
 Gentle parenting is about recognizing a child’s capacity and sensitively setting appropriate boundaries.
-When it comes time for consequences, the gentle parent focuses on self-awareness and the emotional experiences of their child.10
+When it comes time for consequences, the gentle parent focuses on self-awareness and their child’s emotional experiences.10

 How To Change Permissive Parenting